mayasaffron/Kaur-Health/testing.md

 - Attempt to log in with a username not in the database, confirm the relevant error message is shown.
 - Attempt to log in with a correct username but wrong password, confirm the relevant error message is shown.
 - Log in with a correct username and password, confirm that the user is logged in and that they are redirected to their cart page.
-- Try to return to the login page url when already logged in, confirm that the user is redirected to the cart page.
+- Try to return to the login page URL when already logged in, confirm that the user is redirected to the cart page.

 3. Account Page
 - Go to the account page of a newly created user.
-Confirm that the profile info form is populated with the users username and email address.
+Confirm that the profile info form is populated with the users' username and email address.
 - Confirm that the first name and last name fields are also available.
 - Fill in the form with a non-email address, confirm that the applicable error is shown to the user
 - Fill in the form correctly, confirm that the "Your account info has been updated." message is shown to the user and that the reloaded form is now populated with the new data.